Para ver esta página en español, haga clic aquí.

 During my first term in Congress, I’ve taken numerous steps to protect our natural heritage from destruction:

-· I am a proud cosponsor of H.R.
+- I am a proud cosponsor of H.R.
 9, the Climate Action Now Act, which will hold the United States to the Paris Agreement on climate change and cut greenhouse gas emissions by 26-28% by 2025.
-This legislation passed the House and is awaiting consideration by the Senate.
+This legislation passed the House with an amendment I introduced, recognizing the importance of addressing sea level rise, saltwater intrusion, flooding, and extreme weather events.

-· I am an original cosponsor of the 100% Clean Economy Act, which restores the United States as a global climate leader by setting a nationwide goal of achieving a 100 percent clean energy economy by 2050, defined as net-zero climate pollution across all sectors of our nation’s economy.
+- I am an original cosponsor of H.R.
+5221, the 100% Clean Economy Act, which will restore the United States as a global climate leader by setting a nationwide goal of achieving a 100 percent clean energy economy by 2050, defined as net-zero climate pollution across all sectors of our nation’s economy, by 2050.

 Environmental concerns are not merely conceptual—the air we breathe and the water we drink have enormous impacts on our health.
 As long as I am in Congress, I will stand strong for all Floridians by defending our natural environment and ensuring that our state is resilient to the threat of climate change.